 We are responsible for our past and present actions.
 How can we test the karmic effect of our actions?
 We can look at (1) the intention behind the action, (2) the effects of the action on ourselves, and (3) the effects on others.
 This inspires us to take responsibility for our own lives.
 Just like gravity, the law of karma functions everywhere and all the time.
 We shape our future through our thoughts, words and actions.
 What we do now accumulates good or bad impressions in our mind.
 Knowing this gives us great freedom and puts us back in control of our lives.
 Karma is not fate.
 We can choose not to do harmful actions, and thus avoid creating the causes of future suffering.
 To sow the seeds for good results, we engage in positive actions.

 The goal of Buddhism is a state of lasting, unconditional happiness known as nirvana (enlightenment).
-It is also described as liberation, highest happiness, bliss, fearlessness, and freedom.
+It is also described as full liberation, highest happiness, bliss, fearlessness, and freedom.
 Nirvana means ‘blowing out’, as of a flame.
 It is the end of the cycle of rebirth.
 It is a blissful transcendent state which can be achieved either in life or after death – and which is achieved by anyone who becomes Buddha.
 Anyone can be a buddha.
 That’s when they reach enlightenment.

 To bring us to this state, Buddhism points us to lasting values in this impermanent world, and gives us valuable information about how things really are.
 Through understanding the law of cause and effect, using practical tools like meditation to gain insight and develop compassion and wisdom, we can tap into our potential to realize the ultimate goal of enlightenment.